rishabhAjay/lights-off/README.md

 ## Lights OFF

-**A discord bot that converts your image to grayscale or inverts the colors.**
+**A discord bot that transforms your images with various filters.
+The bot has been created for the purpose of inverting white mode images.**

+The bot uses the [discord-image-generation](https://www.npmjs.com/package/discord-image-generation) npm package for the transformations.
 <br/>
 To create an app instance on discord, you may refer to this guide [discord-bot-in-node-js-for-beginners](https://buddy.works/tutorials/how-to-build-a-discord-bot-in-node-js-for-beginners)
 <br/>